NeetishRaj/TshirtDesigner/README.md

-  images/               --> the images folder app.js                --> main application module index.html            --> app layout file (the main html template file of the app) index.html            --> app layout file (the main html template file of the app)
+  images/               --> the images folder app.js                --> main application module index.html            --> app layout file (the main html template file of the app)
 ```